peterder72/PowerShortcuts/README.md

 - Shortcuts for **lightning fast Virtual Desktop** operations.
   - Alt+\<digit> to switch to desktop \<digit>
   - Alt+Shift+\<digit> to move window in focus to desktop \<digit>
+  - Ctrl+Shift+A to toggle pinning the window across all virtual desktops

 ## Technical features